-E-mail the Community Service program (firstname.lastname@example.org) and let us know what your organization is doing.
+E-mail the Office of Community Service (firstname.lastname@example.org) and let us know what your organization is doing.
 Include the following: name of organization, name of person submitting this information and contact information, project, date and time, explain the details of your service/philanthropy project, and what your group learned from engaging in this project.

 Please review the Safety Guidelines for Students Engaging in the Community and share with members who will be participating in service projects with your organization.

 Possible Funding Sources for YOUR Student Organization's Service Project

 Funding from the Wittenberg University Community: